thomotron/ENGR3891-WADE0059/unit4/BUILDING.md

 need tweaking for other versions or distributions.*

 ## Automated installation
-Download and run the script from [here](https://gist.github.com/thomotron/...).
+Download and run the script from [here](https://gist.githubusercontent.com/thomotron/b15ac0f15175aec9bd1cc1127f73f726/raw/b4dccea422fbd28d0b06af41db81b0c5f8ce51ea/mega65-autobuild.sh).
 **NOTE:** You will need to manually install Vivado as per the [toolchain instructions](#install-build-toolchain).
-While the script will prompt you to do so, it may take a long time to download and install so it is recommended you do so early.
+While the script will prompt you to do so, it may take a long time to download and install so it is recommended you start early.

 ## Manual installation
 ### Pre-build